Malays (ethnic group): Weaponry

 The Keris is one of the most revered items of Malay weaponry.
-Originally developed by the Javanese down south, the armament gradually assumed a Malay identity after entering the Srivijayan court, giving rise to characteristics distinct from its Javanese Keris forebears.
+Originally developed by the Javanese down south, the spread of the kris to other nations such as Thailand, Malaysia and the Philippines, was credited to the growing influence of the Majapahit Empire in Java around the year 1492.
 By the time of Malacca in the 15th century, the evolution of the Malay Keris was perfected and possession of a Keris came to be regarded as in integral part of Malay culture, becoming a philosophical symbol, juxtapositioned in prestige, craftsmanship, masculinity and honour.

 During the classical era, a Malay man was not seen without a Keris outside of his house.
 The absence of a Keris on a man was frowned upon, perceived as if he were parading naked to the public.
 Traditionally, a man of Malay extraction would own three types of Keris: Keris Pusaka (the Dynasty Keris, inherited from one generation to another), Keris Pangkat (the Status Keris, awarded in right of his position in Malay society) and Keris Perjuangan Dirinya (the Struggle Keris, literally defined as his personal Keris).
 There are many strict rules, regulations and taboos to be adhered to in owning a Keris.
 The blade of a Kris is usually coated with poisonous arsenic, thus crafting an excruciatingly lethal blade for its prey.
 Traditionally, each Keris is also regarded as possessing a spirit, known as semangat.
 Special rituals were to be conducted to nurture, preserve and guard the "soul" of the weapon.
 The spiritual approach is usually held every Malam Jumaat (Thursday night), with the blade is being purified with lime and smoked with incense, dedicated prayers and devoted mantras would be also recited upon to complement the mystic ritual.